Scientific abstracts are invited from registered attendees for both online poster presentations and a limited number of online oral presentations.

 Abstract must describe substantial results indicating that the work has been, or is nearly completed.
 Abstracts stating that “results will be presented” will not be accepted.
 The work described must not have been published at the time of abstract submission.

 If there is a change in the presenting author, please inform the conference secretariat.
-If the original presenting author is unable to present the abstract, it is that person's responsibility to ensure that one of the co-authors takes over the role, and to advise the NZBCS secretariat.
+If the original presenting author is unable to present the abstract, it is that person's responsibility to ensure that one of the co-authors takes over the role, and to advise the NZBCRW or NZBCS secretariat.

 Accepted abstract presenters must register and pay their registration fees by the deadline date noted in the letter of acceptance.
 If payment is not received by the deadline date (or is received after the deadline date), the abstract(s) will be automatically withdrawn and will not appear in the congress program and abstract book.